 If you haven’t put pen to paper on these seven things, this is where we would start:

-1. Mission Statement: Clear and concise is best.
-This will help you organize your thoughts on exactly what you want your organization to get out of your program.
-This will be your driving force behind all potential programs and will help you prioritize opportunities that may arise in the future.
+1. Social Impact Mission Statement: Clear and concise is best.
+This will help you organize your thoughts on exactly what you want your organization to get out of your social impact program.
+This will be your driving force behind all potential CSR programs and will help you prioritize opportunities and initiatives that may arise in the future.

 2. Focus Areas + Programming: Will you be more focused on specific cause areas or broad?
+What kind of social good initiatives will you implement?
 Will these cause areas tie into your work as a company?
+Sustainability?
+Healthcare?
+Environmental impact?
+Climate change?
+Local community impact?
+A mix of a few?
 What will your programming be in each of these areas?
 Volunteer initiatives, donations, drives, products?

 You can help answer these questions by running employee surveys and getting a better understanding of what drives and motivates your colleagues at your company.
-You want to make sure that the programming you put into place will speak to the individual passions of your company.
+What social good initiatives are your colleagues passionate about?
+You want to make sure that the programming you put into place will speak to the individual passions of your company and amplify advocacy.

 3. Employee Involvement: What type of involvement will employees have?
 How will the program be communicated internally?